scellef/k8s-repl-failover-demo/README.md

 1. Enable DR secondary on west cluster
 1. Enable Perf secondary on east cluster

+Note that you can specify either the container image or version by setting the following environment variables:

+* `VAULT_IMAGE` -- Defaults to `hashicorp/vault-enterprise`
+* `VAULT_VERSION_TAG` -- Defaults to `latest`.  _Note: Make sure to select a valid tag from [HashiCorp's Docker Hub repository](https://hub.docker.com/r/hashicorp/vault-enterprise/tags); some earlier versions use underscores (`_`) rather than hyphens (`-`)_

 `. ./prepare-env.sh`

 This file provides a series of bash functions and aliases to interact directly with the clusters and pods:

 * `north` -- Submits `vault` CLI sub-commands to the `north-vault` service endpoint
 * `north-active` -- Submits `vault` CLI sub-commands to the `north-vault-active` service endpoint (aliased to `na`)